Christianity in Hawaii

 In 1959, the church council approved plans to build a new sanctuary with an adjacent multi-purpose building.
 The cost would be in the neighborhood of $40,000.
 Under the leadership of the Rev. Susumu Yamane, the members made a three year pledge towards the project.
 In January 1960, the appropriation for the building fund was changed to $50,000.
 Mr. Frost of Honolulu was the architect and the contract was awarded to Mr. Takeshi Kure, a member of Koloa Union Church.
 The members of the church all labored with cheerful industry to prepare the land and then to haul lava with which a substantial portion of this lovely sanctuary is built.

 On January 29, 1961, the members of this congregational church voted to be unified with the United Church of Christ.
 This was during the early period of the great national merger of the Evangelical and Reformed and the Congregational churches.
 On July 16, 1961, the new sanctuary and educational building were dedicated.
 The total cost amounted to $56,909.55.
-The church sanctuary was named in memory of Dr. Alfred H. Waterhouse, a grandson of Dr. James W. Smith.
+The church sanctuary was named in memory of Dr. A. H. Waterhouse.
 Dr. Waterhouse had devoted many years in service to his community and Koloa Union Church.
 The educational building was named in memory of Mr. Walter C. Moore a layman in Christian education work who spent many years working with the youth of Koloa and the island of Kaua`i.

 The steep lava rock walls that stand at the front and back of the sanctuary of Koloa Union Church symbolizes how stalwart the church has been in its mission through its difficult period and through its period of reconstruction and growth.
 The church has always risen to its new calling by God to go forth into the community.